Theory-of-Everything/nii-nvim/README.md

 Nii-nvim is a very minimal neovim configuration focused on creating a functional editor with a minimal amount of code.
 Nii-nvim also keeps the user in mind by being very extensible and well documented.
 Nii-nvim is finally out of heavy development, thus the project should be considered *mostly stable*

+# NOTICE!!!!!!!!

+You are looking at the obsolite `master` branch, if you wish to migrate your configs and pull a new version of nii-nvim, please take a look at the [docs](https://docs.theoryware.net/nii-nvim/migration-branch/)!

 **NOTE:** Active development will be moved to my [sr.ht repo](https://git.sr.ht/~theorytoe/nii-nvim) for this project, It is prefered that you leave issues and patches/pull requests over there, rather than opening issue sand prs on github.
 However i will still keep an eye on github too.

 ## Why nii-nvim?
 There are many neovim configurations that exist (i.e. NvChad, Lunar Vim, etc.), however, many of these configurations suffer from a host of problems.